ahzamir/My-Portfolio-1/README.md

 # My Portfolio

-> This is a html page which is contains information about me.
+> This is a html page which is contains all information about me My personal information, contact information, and a screenshot of my project.
+I have used HTML and CSS for this project and you can use it in your local machin just by cloning this repo.

 ## Built With

 - HTML
 - CSS
+This project built with the help of HTML and CSS you can see and use the cods by cloning this repo on your local machine by Git and GitHub.

 ## Getting Started